Updated June 11, 2019. Subscribe now to stay informed.

 Who should you avoid?

 We recommend you do not donate to Aussie Helpers.
 The main reason for this is that they have not been able to demonstrate that they effectively use donations for the cause.
-In the last reported financial year, only 8% of donations went to farmers.
-A large proportion of their donations have ended up sitting as cash in the bank.
-Adding to that, they do not present a clear strategy for how funds will be used, and do not report clearly on what activities have been delivered in the past.
+They do not present a clear strategy for how funds will be used, and do not report clearly on what activities have been delivered in the past.